holgerthies/continuous-machines/README.md

 The F operator from Section 3.2 is defined in [continuity/FMop.v]().
 The xtensive example in Section 3.3 (Inversion in the rational representation) is contained in the file [examples/reals/division_for_Q_reals.v]().
 Continuous machines (Section 4) are defined in [computabiliy/continuous_machines.v]() and the main results in this chapter are formalized in [computability/classical_mach.v]().

-## Scopes and notations.

-A general rule of the library is to use natural language to make the theorems as readable as possible.
-For concepts where the order of arguments is not clear in prefix notation there is usually an infix notation.
-To avoid blocking too many keywords by use of natural language in infix notation the words are connected by underscores and the first one is preceded by a backslash.
-The libraries provide scopes for toggling the notations:
-`mf_scope`, `baire_scope`, `met_scope` and `cs_scope`, where `mf` is for multi-function, `met` is for metric spaces and `cs` is for continuity spaces, that is represented spaces.
-Each scope is delimited by a `%` followed by the phrase before the underscore.
-Many of the notations in the different scopes overlap, for instance three of them have a notation `_ \is_continuous` and in some cases the notations are renamed with change of the scope:
-For instance the notation `_ \is_continuous` from `baire_scope` is renamed to `_ \is_continuous_operator` in the `cs_scope`.